aerapp09/Basic_JavaScript_Projects/README.md

 # Basic_JavaScript_Projects
 ## What the project does
-A repository for my Javascript projects
+This contains projects for getting started with Javascript and ends with 3 apps:
+* A fun Tictactoe app that uses chickens.
+* A countdown app utilizing slideshow.
+Click and watch it countdown.
+* A todo list app that is useful for anyone who needs a digital todo list.
+Both add and subtract items.

 ## Why the project is useful
-It contains the building blocks of writing Javascript.
+This project contains the building blocks for writing Javascript.
 You can take a look at how to do certain things by clicking on a project.
 [Example Project Utilizing Javascript](/Tictactoe/Tictactoe.html)

 ## How users can get started with the project